rodolfopeixoto/ticketee/README.md

 user is currently logged in), try gives up and returns nil , rather than raising a NoMethodError exception.

+#### Member routes vs. collection routes
+When you’re looking at defining custom routes outside the normal seven RESTful routes, you’ll come across these terms: member routes and collection routes.
+The difference can often be confusing for people learning Rails—which type do you use, and when?
+Collection routes are typically used when you want to perform an action on a group of model instances. index is an example of a collection route—other examples might be search, or autocomplete, or export.
+These routes will generate URLs like /projects/search or /projects/export.
+Member routes are typically used when you want to perform an action on a single model instance. edit, update, and destroy are all examples of member routes— they first find an instance of a model, and then take some action on it.
+Other exam- ples might be archive, or approve, or preview.
+These routes will generate URLs like /projects/1/archive or /projects/3/approve.

 ### Links

 Developer